Israelis protest ahead of court hearing on legal reforms

 Netanyahu's administration, a coalition between his Likud party and extreme-right and ultra-Orthodox Jewish allies, argues that the legal changes are needed to rebalance powers between lawmakers and the judiciary.

-Its supporters have also held occasional rallies, insisting that it was illogical for the Supreme Court to hear petitions that judge its own undefined role.
+Its supporters have also held occasional rallies, insisting that it is illogical for the Supreme Court to hear petitions that judge its own undefined role.

-But protesters insisted on Saturday that the court had every right to do so.
+But protesters insisted on Saturday that the court has every right to do so.

 "We don't have a system of checks and balances," said Drill.